 In the evening on the same day, there is an a presentation for parents and carers and a chance to meet the Director of Student Progress in their child`s House and other key staff.
 This is an important part of the transition process and a chance to ask questions and gather information.
 Parents have commented that they find this information evening an extremely valuable part of the transition process.

 In addition, all “new” students will be visited in their Primary school by a key member of staff from Clarendon.
+This will be either a senior member of the leadership team or a member of the House teams; either Mrs Smith, Ms Newton, Mr Nolan or Ms Howell.
 These visits are used to explain what will happen at the Induction day and allow the children to get to know a familiar face and to ask questions.
 Clarendon staff will also spend time with the Year 6 teacher, exchanging essential progress information and discussing particular issues that might affect the transition process.

 Starting in September